 While undergraduates are expected to register for a minimum of 12 units, they are required to earn at least 9 units each quarter (by the end of the final exam period) and at least 36 units in their most recent three quarters of Stanford enrollment (by the end of the third final exam period).
 In addition, students are expected to maintain a cumulative grade point average of at least 2.0.
 Transfer work completed at other institutions is not considered in this calculation.

 A student earning fewer than 9 units per quarter or fewer than 36 units in three quarters, or earning less than a 2.0 cumulative grade point average, is placed on probation.
+(For students with disabilities taking a reduced course load, contact the Office of Accessible Education for additional information.)
 Additionally, a student may be placed directly on provisional registration or suspension (further defined in this section) without first being placed on probation if the student had a prior probation status.
 Students on probation or provisional registration status are required to earn a minimum of 12 units of new course work per quarter (by the end of the final quarter examination period for each quarter) in each quarter for three consecutive quarters, and achieve and maintain a cumulative grade point average of at least 2.0 to attain good academic standing.
 (A Stanford Summer Session quarter counts toward the three consecutive quarter requirement if 11 or more units are earned).
 The C-USP Subcommittee on Academic Standing may stipulate otherwise by acting upon a petition for fewer units.

 Full-time enrollment is considered to be enrollment in a minimum of 12 units of course work per quarter at Stanford.
 Under extenuating circumstances, students may petition to the C-USP Subcommittee on Academic Standing to take fewer units.
-Work necessary to complete units from previous quarters does not count toward the 12 units necessary for full-time enrollment in the current quarter.
+As a general proposition, work necessary to complete units from previous quarters does not count toward the 12 units necessary for full-time enrollment in the current quarter.
 All students registering for fewer than 12 units should consider the effects of that registration on their degree progress, visas, deferment of student loans, residency requirements, varsity athlete status, and their eligibility for financial aid and awards.